Skip to content

-We invite you to discover Egypt from the masterpieces of archaeological sites of various eras, through the City of El Minya.
+We invite you to discover Egypt through the masterpieces of archaeological sites from various eras, including the City of El Minya.

-El Minya is one of the most important governorates of Upper Egypt, which has many ancient pharaonic and Islamic monuments that distinguish it from the rest of the country.
+El Minya is one of the most essential governorates of Upper Egypt.
+Its many ancient pharaonic and Islamic monuments distinguish it from the rest of the country.

-There are many excavations in this city that serve important information about life in ancient Egypt, where many tombs and places of great tourist and archaeological value were discovered.
-It occupies the third place at the level of the Republic in terms of archaeological and tourist sites.
+Many excavations in this city provide important information about life in ancient Egypt.
+Many tombs and places of great tourist and archaeological value were discovered.
+In terms of archaeological and tourist sites, they occupy third place at the level of the Republic.

-El Minya Governorate is characterized by the fact that it contains many historical monuments and places, from different eras, starting with the Pharaonic monuments and tombs, passing through the Coptic era and its historical churches and the journey of the Holy Family, and ending with the Islamic conquest.
+El Minya Governorate is characterized by its many historical monuments and places from different eras, starting with the Pharaonic monuments and tombs, passing through the Coptic era and its historical churches and the journey of the Holy Family, and ending with the Islamic conquest.
 It is considered a museum and an ancient record of historical eras that passed through Egypt.
-Through the development of ancient civilizations, El Minya has become one of the most wonderful regions in Egypt.
+Through the development of ancient civilizations, El Minya has become one of the most beautiful regions in Egypt.

 Things to do in El Minya City

-El Minya is filled with interesting attractions and sights for visiting tourists.
-In fact, it’s one of the best tourist cities in Egypt.
+El Minya is filled with exciting attractions and sights for tourists to visit.
+It’s one of the best tourist cities in Egypt.

 Here are a few of our highlights.